ykkimhgu/course-doc/course/lab/lab-stepper-motor.md

 ### Stepper Motor Sequence

-We will use bipolar stepper motor for this lab
+We will use unipolar stepper motor for this lab

 Fill in the blanks of each output data depending on the below sequence.